History of Pat McAfee in Timeline

 August 1, 2020: Marriage to Samantha Ludy

-August 2020: Parted Ways with DAZN
+August 2020: Parting Ways with DAZN

 In August 2020, Pat McAfee and DAZN parted ways due to McAfee's disdain for FCC regulations on terrestrial radio.

-September 2020: The Pat McAfee Show Moves to Sirius XM
+September 2020: The Pat McAfee Show moves to Sirius XM

 2020: Donation to the Barstool Fund

-2020: Feud with Adam Cole
+2020: Feud with Adam Cole and WWE NXT In-Ring Debut

-April 16, 2021: Moved to WWE SmackDown Brand
+April 16, 2021: Move to SmackDown

-On April 16, 2021, WWE announced that McAfee had been moved to the SmackDown brand, serving as color commentator alongside Michael Cole.
+On April 16, 2021, WWE announced that Pat McAfee had been moved to the SmackDown brand, serving as color commentator alongside Michael Cole.

 September 16, 2021: Mike Tomlin's Admiration